nata1993/tarbimise_graafik/blog.md

-# About creation of this thing....
+# About creation of this thing...

 Since Eesti Gaas nor Eesti Energia nor Elektrilevi nor anyone is not giving simple way on viewing how much and with what cost as well as calculated total was electricity used, I